 The project will use public surveys and elite interviews to understand perceptions of the United States and China.
 This approach is important because the costs and benefits of basing can affect the public and government officials differently.
 The project will focus on four countries: Djibouti, Kenya, Cambodia, and the Solomon Islands.
 In Djibouti, both the United States and China have a military presence.
 In Kenya, the United States has a military presence while China has a significant economic presence that US policymakers worry might jeopardize US access.
 The Solomon Islands and Cambodia are cases where China may be seeking military access while the United States attempts to counter Chinese influence.

 These cases allow us to examine how different types and levels of contact with the United States and China influence perceptions.
-In Kenya, where we will conduct a pilot study, we will explore how China’s economic footprint affects support for the US military presence.
+In Kenya, where we have recently concluded a pilot study that will be part of our funding proposal, we will explore how China’s economic footprint affects support for the US military presence.
 The Solomon Islands and Cambodia will help us understand how competing influence attempts shape support for Chinese military presence in cases where neither country has an existing (or officially acknowledged) military presence.
 Finally, Djibouti allows us to directly assess the interaction of US and Chinese military presence, as it is the only country where both powers have bases.

 The surveys and interviews will gather responses on the frequency and nature of contact with and financial benefits from the United States and China.
 We will examine if interactions with military personnel or non-military citizens influence views of the sending country, and if this effect varies across major powers.
 Surveys will include several experiments to assess attitudes toward the United States and China.
 For example, an experiment will present vignettes of actions by the United States, China, or a non-basing major power, and respondents will evaluate their views of these actions.